 where $t$ and $T$ correspond to the thin and thick discs.
-Although this approximation is not quite physically justified, it allows us to compare the results with other observational studies and numerical simulations of the vertical structure of discs \citep[and many others]{YoachimDalcanton2006,Bournaud2009,Villalobos2010,Loebman2011}. {Additionally, \citet{Comeron11} and \citet{Comeron2012} compared more physically-motivated method with a double--$\sech^2$ model and demonstrated that it underestimated the ratio between thick and thin discs masses by 20--30~per~cent in total.} Note that for a vertical structure of the MW, the laws of the double--$\exp$ and --$\sech^2$ (uniquely related to each other) can be successfully applied \citep[see review by][]{Bland-Hawthorn2016}.
+Although this approximation is not quite physically justified, it allows us to compare the results with other observational studies and numerical simulations of the vertical structure of discs \citep[and many others]{YoachimDalcanton2006,Bournaud2009,Villalobos2010,Loebman2011}.
+However, \citet{Comeron11} and \citet{Comeron2012} compared a more physically motivated fitting method with a double--$\sech^2$ model and demonstrated that it underestimated the ratio between thick and thin discs masses by 20--30~per~cent in total.
+Note that for a vertical structure of the MW, the laws of the double--$\exp$ and --$\sech^2$ can be successfully applied \citep[see review by][]{Bland-Hawthorn2016}.

 In Appendix~\ref{appendix} we present a series of tests that predict the behaviour of our simplified method to estimate photometric parameters for a widely accepted model of the structure of disc galaxies, two coplanar discs with constant thickness along the radius and different radial scales.
-We successfully restore both vertical and radial scales of both components.
+We successfully restore both the vertical and the radial scales of both components.
 Also we analyse the reconstruction of disc properties if a galaxy is not viewed exactly edge-on.